LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 ## Serial Connection
 There is a header on the PCB for serial connection at 9600 Baud.
-With the stock firmware, system status information is printed to the serial terminal as a table as shown below:
+With the stock firmware, system status information is printed to the serial terminal as a table with the following fields:

-TODO ADD
+* Starting Pressure (hPa)
+* Current Pressure (hPa)
+* Set Cutdown Pressure (hPa)
+* Set Cutdown Time (minutes)
+* If the timer has armed
+* Timer elapsed time (seconds)

+There are periodic printings of the header to help make it easy to read the table as it scrolls by.

-To connect to the serial output, connect a 3V3 logic cable TODO ADD STORE LINK to the PCBs ground, transmit, and receive pins as shown below:
+To connect to the serial output, connect a [3V3 logic cable](https://leemangeophysical.com/product/3-3-v-usb-to-ttl-serial-cable-ftdi-interface-6-ft-2/)to the PCBs ground, transmit, and receive pins as shown below:

 If you are unfamiliar with serial terminal operations, be sure to check out our